mwu596/stats220/README.md

 ## About

 Hi!
 My name is **Milton** and this is my repo for my work relating to **STATS220** this semester.
-This repo will showcase evidence of my learnings ofa ll the fun topics in the course!
+This repo will showcase evidence of my learnings of all the fun topics in the course!
 Hope you enjoy your browse :D

 ## Content (*will fill in as I go through the course*)
 * Memes!